Dissipative dynamics in a quantum bistable system: Crossover from weak to strong damping: Dynamical regimes, approximation schemes, and physical realizations

-where $\Delta_{r}=\Delta(\Delta/\omega_{c})^{K/(1-K)}$ ($K<1$) is the renormalized tunneling element.\\ We exploit the decoupling of the DDS into effective TLSs, in conjunction with numerical tests, to identify the following dynamical regimes in the $(\gamma,T)$-space for the DDS: ($a$) - completely coherent regime, with coherent tunneling at both the slow ($\Omega_2^{-1}$) and the fast ($\Omega_1^{-1}$) tunneling time scales and coherent intra-well oscillations ($\Omega_0^{-1}$); ($b$) - coherence at the fast tunneling time scale $\Omega_1^{-1}$, with oscillations of the left/right well populations around a slow incoherent relaxation behavior and coherent intra-well dynamics; (\emph{c}) - crossover regime, where the coherence is only at the level of intra-well motion (on the time scale $\Omega_{0}^{-1}$); (\emph{d}) incoherent regime, where the four populations relax incoherently to their equilibrium values.\\ The regions in the parameter space corresponding to the above mentioned dynamical regimes and the validity areas of the approximation schemes used to treat the DDS are depicted in the phase diagram of Fig.~\ref{fig8}.

-The completely coherent regime (Region ($a$) on the phase diagram) is established by considering $T^{*}_{14}$, the coherent-to-incoherent transition temperature as a function of the effective coupling for the effective TLS $\{|Q_1\rangle,|Q_4\rangle\}$ (cf. Eq.~(\ref{T-star})).
-The boundary between Regions ($a$) and ($b$), given by $T^{*}_{14}$, determines the suppression of the slow oscillatory behavior of $P_{L}=\rho_{11}+\rho_{22}$, while both the intermediate tunneling oscillations and the fast intra-well dynamics survive.\\ In the part of Region ($a$) where the perturbative in the coupling treatment is appropriate, the Bloch-Redifield master equation describes correctly the dynamics of the DDS.
-The master equation has, for the coherences in the energy representation, the solution (see Appendix~\ref{bloch-redfield})
+where $\Delta_{r}=\Delta(\Delta/\omega_{c})^{K/(1-K)}$ ($K<1$) is the renormalized value of the tunneling element $\Delta$~\cite{Weiss2012}.\\ In our system the two effective TLSs $\{|Q_1\rangle,|Q_4\rangle\}$ and $\{|Q_2\rangle,|Q_3\rangle\}$ are both characterized by $\epsilon_{ij}=0$ and are thus symmetric (see Eq.~(\ref{epsilon-DDS})).
+The values of $\gamma$ corresponding to $K=1/2$ for these two TLSs, namely $\gamma(K^{(1,4)}=1/2)$ and $\gamma(K^{(2,3)}=1/2)$, are shown in Fig.~\ref{fig9} along with $\gamma(K^{(2,3)}=1)$ for $\{|Q_2\rangle,|Q_3\rangle\}$.\\ In the phase diagram of Fig.~\ref{fig9} the boundary of region $A$ of complete coherence is established by considering $T^{*}_{1,4}$, the coherent-incoherent transition temperature as a function of $\gamma$ for the effective TLS $\{|Q_1\rangle,|Q_4\rangle\}$ (see Eqs.~(\ref{kondo}) and~(\ref{T-star})).
+Indeed, $T^{*}_{1,4}$ determines the suppression of the slow tunneling oscillations of frequency $\Omega_{2}$, while both tunneling oscillations of frequency $\Omega_{1}$ and the fast intrawell dynamics survive.\\ In the part of region $A$ where the perturbative in the coupling treatment is appropriate, the Bloch-Redfield master equation describes correctly the time evolution of the reduced density matrix.
+The solutions for the coherences in the energy representation (see Appendix~\ref{bloch-redfield}) are